-You can also get personalized advice on these components by setting up an appointment with a virtual outfitter or visiting your local bike shop.
+You can also get personalized advice on these components by visiting your local bike shop.
 Your bike shop can also install any upgraded components you might choose to buy.

 Your body touches your bike in three spots—the pedals, seat and handlebars.
 The last of these spots is arguably the most noticeable point of contact because it’s right in front, and you’re constantly putting pressure on your hands (and handlebar grips) throughout your ride.